joshtym/SideScrollerProject/README.md

 Execute
 -----------------------------------------------------
-To execute this script, all you need to do is type is "./executeScript" This will clean the current compliation and make a new one as well as link the profiler to be compatible with allegro as well as run the program
+To execute this script, all you need to do is type is "./executeScript" This will clean the current compilation and make a new one as well as link the profiler to be compatible with allegro as well as run the program

 Notes